-Financial trauma refers to the emotional, cognitive, relational, and physical symptoms triggered by significant financial stressors.
-These stressors can include poverty, homelessness, food insecurity, and unemployment, which can have a lasting impact on one’s mental, physical, and financial health.
-Financial trauma is extremely common and effective treatment and resources are available to help.
+Financial trauma refers to the emotional, cognitive, relational, and physical symptoms triggered by significant financial distress.
+These stressors can include poverty, homelessness, food insecurity, and unemployment.
+As a result, individuals may experience heightened anxiety regarding money, with many feeling fearful about making financial decisions or planning for the future.

 Take a look at this video and see if you recognize the signs of financial trauma: